By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 - The 3 May 2026 attempt is null.
 Any expected score from that paper will not be used for the 2026 admission cycle.

-- Every candidate who appeared on 3 May 2026 will receive a new admit card for the re-conducted examination.
+- Every candidate who appeared on 3 May 2026 received a new admit card and re-appeared on 21 June 2026.

 - The integrity of bona-fide aspirants is not in question.
 NTA's statement on this is explicit.